 So you love the idea of a handmade, personal gift, but when it comes to being creative … let’s just say the cat has more talent than you do.
 Thankfully, the advent of Etsy has solved that problem for those of us who are all thumbs.
 You can purchase the fruits of other people’s creative labor, and have Etsy artists personalize your gift for you.
 A variety of gifts can be found on the site at almost any price range.

 It’s really all about the memories when it comes to Father’s Day.
 So give him an experience he won’t forget.
 You could treat him to a custom experience gift, like these options on Tinggly.
 Spend the day on the lake, or plan a picnic at his favorite park.
 Take him back to a memorable place.
-Check out this list of ideas for more experience gifts.
+Does Dad bowl or play golf or tennis?
+A sports massage can improve flexibility and help soothe muscular aches and pains.
+At Massage Envy (hundreds of locations nationwide), a special Father’s Day gift card for $75 will pay for a one-hour massage (Sports, Swedish, Deep Tissue, Hot Stone or Trigger Point Therapy).
+But before making a decision, be sure to check Groupon’s massage deals.
+You can save 50% on massages … sometimes more.

 Don’t forget the card!